fogu1n/fogu1n/README.md

 My passion for technology started in 1994 when I had my first contact with a 💻 Personal Computer .</br>
 Software Engineer with over 18 years of experience in systems development.
 Passionate about systems development and currently working with the following technologies: C#, .Net Core, Node, Angular, React, Next, React Native, Swift, SwiftUI, Flutter, Sql Server, Postgres, MongoDb, DynamoDb, Firebase, Redis , Azure, AWS.

-In 2023 I will be taking a new step in my career.
-I will be moving to Montreal, Quebec - Canada along with my family to seek new challenges.
+In 2023 I will take a new step in my career.
+I will be temporarily moving to Montreal, Quebec - Canada together with my family.
+My wife will be studying until 2026 and I will be improving my English and looking for new challenges and can work remotely from anywhere in the world.
+Every 3 months I return to Brazil and stay for 1 month.

 <!--